casePloeg/torontowaste/README.md

 This project is meant to give a way for people to look up where they should be putting their waste while living in the Toronto area.
-Inspired by the Shopify Web Engineer challenge for 2019.
+Inspired by the Shopify Web Engineer Challenge for Summer 2019.

 # Web Engineer Challenge - Summer 2019